TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.azuredataexplorer/adxlimitquery.md

       }
     }
   },
-  "displayLabel": "Consider setting your cache to the recommended value", "additionalColumns": [
+  "displayLabel": "Query time range is too wide - Consider setting your cache period (policy) to the recommended value", "additionalColumns": [
 	{
       "name": "tableName",